Learn How to Become a Heli Ski Guide Today

 Photo – Jun Yanagisawa

-Once you apply and are accepted, there are several training courses and week-to-ten day examinations over the course of a few years.
+Once you apply and are accepted, there are several training courses and week-to-ten-day examinations over the course of a few years.
 Finally, if you can pass all of that (it’s not uncommon to fail one or more exams and have to do it again), then you are awarded the ACMG Ski Guide certification.
 It’s a big deal to get that.
-Which is one of the reasons Last Frontier Heliskiing doesn’t accept other certifications.
+This is one of the reasons Last Frontier Heliskiing doesn’t accept other certifications.
 With the ACMG, there is a guarantee that you have a fairly massive and accomplished resume in the mountains.

 Happy Days.
 Photo - Grant Gunderson